-Eating fish on Christmas Eve dates back to the Roman Catholic custom of abstaining from meat and dairy ahead of certain holidays.
+Eating fish on Christmas Eve dates back to the Roman Catholic custom of abstaining from meat ahead of certain holidays.
 Seven is also a symbolic number in the church, so a tradition of gathering to enjoy seven seafood dishes was born – and continues to be celebrated worldwide today as one of the most popular Christmas Eve fish dinners.

-How to plan a Feast of the Seven Fishes
+How to Plan a Feast of the Seven Fishes

 Even if you're not Italian, and just looking for seafood Christmas dinner recipes or alternative Christmas dinner ideas, you can celebrate this Italian-American tradition with an Italian Christmas dinner that includes seven different types of seafood.
 Traditional Italian fish recipes use shrimp, lobster, octopus, mussels, clams, sardines and baccala, but there are no rules.
 Build a menu around your preferred seafood, throw a variety of fish into one dish, like a seafood pasta or stew, or try something new and luxurious - like our caviars and smoked fish.